Symplectic annular Khovanov homology and fixed point localizations: A spectral sequence for strongly invertible knots

 \begin{proposition} The connecting map in the long exact sequence on cohomology induced by the short exact sequence of cochain complexes \eqref{eq:ses} is zero.
 As a consequence, there is an isomorphism

 \end{proposition}

 \begin{proof} Let $F$ be the composition of the maps Here again $\id_N$ is the map induced by the canonical identification of $N_0$ and $N_1$.
-A straightforward alegebraic computation shows that if $x$ is a cycle of $C_1$, then $[F(x)] \in H(S) \simeq H(C_0)$ is the image of $[x]$ under the connecting map.
+Let $x$ be a cycle in $C_1$.
+Then we may compute the connecting map in the long exact sequence \eqref{eq:lescone} as follows.
+In the short exact sequence \eqref{eq:ses}, the element $x$ in $C_1[-1]$ pulls back to the element $x$ in the copy of $C_1$ inside the mapping cone in the second term.
+Applying the differential inside the mapping cone produces $\partial_{C_1}^{N_1}(x)$.
+The pullback of this element to the subcomplex $S$ is simply $\partial_{C_1}^{N_1}(x) \subset N_1$.
+To apply the chain homotopy equivalence between $S$ and $C_0$ to $\partial_{C_1}^{N_1}(x)$, we use $\id_N$ to regard this term as an element of $N_0$ and apply $\partial_{N_0}^{C_0}$.
+Therefore for $x$ a cycle of $C_1$, we have that the image of $[x]$ under the connecting map is $[F(x)] \in H(S) \simeq H(C_0)$.
 Our goal is to show that $[F(x)]=0$.
 Indeed, when the arcs $\overline{a}_{0,0}$ and $\overline{a}_{0,1}$ differ by a sufficiently small isotopy, we can show the stronger statement that $F=0$.